 Stanley Thompson's remarkable career is the focus of the Stanley Thompson Society, founded in 1998 to research, record, and publicize his life and works.
 The Stanley Thompson Society Collection was established at the Library in 2005.
 It consists of working drawings, papers, photographs, articles, correspondence, nursery orders, contracts and agreements, reports, handwritten notes, and a few oversize blueprints and drawings collected by the Society, which actively seeks outs information and materials related to his career.
 The Society's web site includes membership information and links to the history of golf in Canada.
 Included in the collection are recollections of Stanley Thompson by various people, and feature articles about him in Liberty, Ontario Golf Magazine, Maclean's, Saturday Evening Post, and Toronto Star Weekly.
 Original photographs, copied materials, pamphlets, and research notes used in the creation of the book The Toronto Terror by James Barclay (published in 2002) are also available for consultation in the Society's collection.

 The entire Stanley Thompson Society Collection has been catalogued in the University of Guelph Library's electronic catalogue, PRIMO.
-The holdings can be viewed at the following catalogue link.
-Online records appear in brief and full descriptions.
+The holdings can be viewed at this catalogue link.
+Online records appear in brief as well as full descriptions.
 Full records include project names and dates, format and quantity of materials, clients and related persons, and a brief description of the contents of files along with the library's call number indicating the location of the records.
+Information about current activities of the Stanley Thompson Society can be found on its website.

 The Stanley Thompson fonds is a separate series of textual records and drawings that provides valuable original documentation related to his career in course design and personal life.
 A finding aid is currently under development but the materials are available for viewing on-site.